-- Immovable property acquired during the period 16 July 2015 to 31 December 2016 is exempt from capital gains tax on any future disposal; - Transfers arising on death; - Transfers as a result of approved reorganization schemes; - Exchange and/or sale of immovable property under the Agricultural Land (Consolidation) Laws; - Donations made from parent to child or between husband and wife or up to third degree relatives; - Gifts to charities and the Government; - Gifts to a family company where the company's shareholders are members of the donor's family and the shareholders continue to be members of the family for five years after the day of the transfer; - Gifts by a family company to its shareholders, provided such property was originally acquired by the company by way of donation (see above).
+- Immovable property acquired during the period 16 July 2015 to 31 December 2016 is exempt from capital gains tax on any future disposal; - Transfers arising on death; - Transfers as a result of approved reorganization schemes; - Exchange and/or sale of immovable property under the Agricultural Land (Consolidation) Laws; - Donations made from parent to child or between husband and wife or up to 3rd degree relatives; - Gifts to charities, the Government and to a political party; - Gifts to a family company where the company's shareholders are members of the donor's family and the shareholders continue to be members of the family for five years after the day of the transfer; - Gifts by a family company to its shareholders, provided such property was originally acquired by the company by way of donation (see above).
 The property must be kept by the donee for at least three years; - Expropriations; - Exchange of properties, provided that the whole of the gain made on the exchange has been used to acquire the other property.
-The gain that is not taxable is deducted from the cost of the new property, i.e. the payment of tax is deferred until the disposal of the new property; - Transfer of ownership between spouses that their marriage has been dissolved by a court order or in case of transfer of ownership between the same persons for the purpose of settling their property according to the Settlement of Property Relationships between Spouses Law; - Transfer under a qualifying loan restructuring - Disposal of principal residence subject the conditions namely being - the principal house is exclusively used by the owner for his own residence and - $\circ$ the sales consideration does not exceed the amount of €350.000 and - the disposal is made in the context of a compromise or arrangement plan approved by the Court or the official Receiver or an Administrator who is acting in accordance with a Court Order issued according to the Bankruptcy Law or a personal repayment plan which is issued in accordance with the Insolvency of Physical Persons Law or a Court Order for the liquidation of a company or through the application of the Transfer and Mortgage of Immovable Property Law.
+The gain that is not taxable is deducted from the cost of the new property, i.e. the payment of tax is deferred until the disposal of the new property; - Transfer of ownership between spouses that their marriage has been dissolved by a court order or in case of transfer of ownership between the same persons for the purpose of settling their property according to the Settlement of Property Relationships between Spouses Law; - Transfer under a qualifying loan restructuring